USA

 Importance of Conceptual Understanding

-Rohit taught Emma about 1 month ago
+Rohit taught Emma 3 months ago

 Rohit tutored Emma on electrical circuit concepts, including resistors, Ohm's Law, Kirchhoff's Laws, series and parallel circuits, voltage dividers, Wheatstone bridges, capacitors, inductors, and AC/DC circuits.
 Emma worked through practice problems to solidify her understanding.
 Rohit assigned additional problems for Emma to practice before their next session on Tuesday.